Medical & Public Health Microbiology Fellowship

 The clinical microbiology section of the Division of Laboratory and Genomic Medicine offers a postdoctoral fellowship in medical and public health microbiology.
 Graduates of the fellowship program are immediately eligible to sit for the American Board of Medical Microbiology (ABMM) examination and if successful, are qualified to direct Clinical Laboratory Improvement Amendments (CLIA)-certified clinical microbiology laboratories throughout the United States.

-The fellowship training is roughly divided into two years and follows the “Essentials of Training” as prescribed by CPEP.
-In addition, we have individualized our program and added features unique to the strengths of Washington University School of Medicine and Barnes-Jewish Hospital.
+The fellowship training is divided into two years and follows the “Essentials of Training” as prescribed by CPEP.
+In addition, we have individualized our program and added features unique to the strengths of WashU Medicine and Barnes-Jewish Hospital.
 For example, we have incorporated rotations in clinical pharmacology, pediatric microbiology and infectious diseases (including general ID, bone and joint ID and transplant ID).
 In addition, we have an outstanding research environment and faculty and the potential for collaborations in a wide variety of areas, including the microbiome and pathogen genomics.

-In addition to scheduled rotations, fellows attend hospital antibiotic utilization meetings, infection prevention committee meetings and the microbiology-infectious diseases liaison group on a monthly to quarterly basis.
-They also participate in the weekly adult and pediatric infectious diseases conferences, weekly microbiology case conferences, weekly “beeper” reports (a discussion of all patient-related questions from the previous week for which they were paged), bi-weekly management meetings and a weekly didactic lecture series provided by the program director.
+In addition to scheduled rotations, fellows attend hospital antibiotic stewardship meetings, infection prevention committee meetings and the microbiology-infectious diseases liaison group on a monthly to quarterly basis.
+They also participate in weekly conferences, including adult and pediatric infectious diseases conferences, microbiology case conferences, “beeper” reports (a discussion of all patient- related questions from the previous week for which they were paged), microbiology lab management meetings and didactic lectures provided by LGM faculty who are experts in microbiology, molecular diagnostics, informatics, and more.

-Training for the fellowship occurs in state-of-the-art facilities at Washington University School of Medicine/Barnes-Jewish Hospital/St. Louis Children’s Hospital.
-In January 2016, the laboratory moved into brand new facilities, equipped with laboratory automation, molecular diagnostics, and MALDI-TOF MS. In addition to training at our facility, fellows participate in away rotations at the Wisconsin State Public Health Laboratory, St. Louis University, ARUP and the County Health Department.
+Training for the fellowship occurs in state-of-the-art facilities at WashU Medicine/Barnes-Jewish Hospital/St. Louis Children’s Hospital.
+The laboratory is equipped with laboratory automation, several molecular diagnostics platforms, and MALDI-TOF MS. In addition to training at our facility, fellows participate in away rotations at the Wisconsin State Public Health Laboratory, St. Louis University, ARUP and the County Health Department.

 Associate Professor, Pathology & Immunology